Islandora-Collaboration-Group/ISLE/docs/install/install-staging-new.md

 ## Assumptions / Prerequisites

-* This Staging ISLE installation is intended for a remote ISLE host server.

-* This Staging ISLE installation is intended for a brand new ISLE site for further Drupal theme development, ingest testing etc.
+* This Staging ISLE installation is intended for a brand new ISLE site for further Drupal theme development, ingest testing etc on a remote ISLE host server.
   * All materials are to be "migrated" from the work you performed on your local laptop or workstation from the prior steps & processes in [Local ISLE Installation - New site](install-local-new.md) instructions.

 * Using ISLE version `1.2.0` or higher

+* Using Docker-compose `1.24.0` or higher

 * You have git installed on your local laptop or workstation as well as the remote ISLE host server.